-Figure 18 shows that the 'abuse of children through CSE' crime category has the highest charge rate - 39%.
-Image-related (obscene publications etc) and sexual grooming crimes have also a relatively high charge rate - a third (33%) end in a charge or summons.
-This is undoubtedly linked to the availability of material evidence on electronic devices, meaning that prosecution does not depend on a victim's account.
-Indecent imagery offences also have the highest out-of-court settlement rate (8%).
-Sexual activity offences have the lowest successful outcome rates - just a sixth of recorded crimes ended in a charge/summons in 2015/16.
+Figure 18 shows that the 'sexual grooming', 'abuse of children through CSE' and 'abuse of a position of trust' crime categories have the highest charge rates, at around 31%.
+Imagerelated offences (obscene publications etc) also have a relatively high charge rate at 27%; about as many cases in this category (28%) are not prosecuted because it is 'not in the public interest'.
+Evidential difficulties are least pronounced for image offences (26%), linked undoubtedly to the availability of material evidence on electronic devices which means that prosecution does not depend on a victim's account.
+Evidential difficulties are most pronounced in cases of rape of a female child under 16; 70% are discontinued for this reason.
+Indecent imagery offences also have the highest out-of-court settlement rate (6%); hardly any rape cases reached out-of-court settlement.
+Sexual activity offences have the lowest successful outcome rates - just one-tenth of recorded crimes ended in a charge/ summons in 2016/17.